jbruned/personal-web/README.md

 1. Build the custom icon font using `fontello-cli`.
 Some advantages include the ability to use any icon I want, from different sources, and that only the icons I use are included in the font, which reduces the size of the font file.
 1. Build the project using a custom *python* script (see "Why not use a CMS or a frontend framework?"):
     - `jinjia2` is used as a template engine, and all necessary data is stored in *JSON* and *Markdown* files.
 This allows me to easily add new projects and blog posts while avoiding redundant and repetitive code.
     - Hashes are calculated for any files which are prone to be cached by the browser, such as stylesheets or scripts.
-This prevents the client from using an outdated versions of the code, while easing cache management.
+This prevents the client from using outdated versions of the code, while easing cache management.
 1. Render the website as a static PDF.
 This is done by means of a headless browser using `puppeteer`.
 The main reason for this is that the print behaviour and styles are highly inconsistent across browsers, and this way I can ensure that the PDF will look as expected.
 Apart from the PDF being rendered only once in the server, this also provides me with an always up-to-date version of my CV in PDF format (so I don't have to create it manually every time I need it).
 1. Publish the build to the server using FTP.
 Only the files that have changed are uploaded; this is also done by means of a custom *python* script based in the MD5 hashes of the files.